 History of food traceability laws

 The traceability of food products dates back to ancient civilizations like the Greek and Roman empires.
-But in the United States, food safety laws didn’t come into play until the early 1900s when unsanitary work practices became a larger topic of concern.
+But in the United States, food safety laws didn’t come into play until the early 1900s.
+This was when unsanitary work practices became a larger topic of concern.

 Under the Food, Drug, and Cosmetic Act of 1938, businesses began operating within stricter parameters.
-The FDA passed several more food safety acts between 1960 and the late 1990s, until the events of September 11th, 2001.
+The FDA passed several more food safety acts between 1960 and the late 1990s.
+These acts continued until the events of September 11th, 2001.

-Following the 9/11 attacks, the US government saw the need for greater food safety and passed the 2002 Bioterrorism Act (BTA).
+Following the 9/11 attacks, the US government saw the need for greater food safety.
+Therefore, they passed the 2002 Bioterrorism Act (BTA).
 This legislation addressed both intentional and unintentional contamination of consumer products.

-Companies began submitting food tracing records sometime around 2004, marking the start of modern regulated traceability.
-These changes challenged businesses to create and implement detailed food safety plans, track their finished goods, and quickly identify contamination sources.
+Companies began submitting food tracing records sometime around 2004.
+This marked the start of modern regulated traceability.
+These changes challenged businesses to create detailed food safety plans.
+Additionally, they had to track their finished goods and quickly identify contamination sources.

-Less than a decade later, in 2011, the Obama Administration passed the Food Safety Modernization Act (FSMA) to usher in the next era of food safety regulation.
+Less than a decade later, in 2011, the Obama Administration passed the Food Safety Modernization Act (FSMA).
+This act ushered in the next era of food safety regulation.

 Widespread FSMA compliance

-The FSMA expands on previous food traceability rules by focusing on preventing foodborne illnesses, not just reacting to them.
+The FSMA expands on previous food traceability rules similar to FSMA 204 by focusing on preventing foodborne illnesses, not just reacting to them.
 It does this by outlining specific actions that businesses need to make at each point in the supply chain.

-FSMA regulations also give the Center for Disease Control and Prevention (CDC) more authority to collect food traceability data.
-With an increased amount of data, the CDC can provide better guidance on the prevention of foodborne illnesses and recommend more effective safety standards as well.
+FSMA regulations also give the Center for Disease Control and Prevention (CDC) more authority.
+They can now collect more food traceability data.
+With this increased data, the CDC can provide better guidance on preventing foodborne illnesses.
+They also help to recommend more effective safety standards.

 Since its passing over a decade ago, the FSMA has established a modern food safety system for companies to adopt.
 A major goal of this legislation has been to repair the public’s relationship with food companies.
 Increased consumer confidence makes it easier for brands to establish a long-term position in the market as well.

-Moving into the 2020s, a new rule aims to build on the public’s trust by creating greater transparency within the supply chain.
+Moving into the 2020s, a new rule aims to build on the public’s trust.
+It does this by creating greater transparency within the supply chain.

 Food traceability under FSMA rule 204

-FSMA rule 204 takes food traceability to new depths by looking at high-risk steps in the supply chain on a more granular level.
-This rule requires companies to keep detailed traceability records for specific events (known as critical tracking events), so products are easy to track.
+FSMA rule 204 takes food traceability to new depths by examining high-risk steps in the supply chain.
+It does this on a more granular level.
+This rule requires companies to keep detailed traceability records for specific events (known as critical tracking events).
+As a result, products are easy to track.

 Rule 204 is designed to: